pauloestrella1994/jogos_olimpicos/README.md

 # Olympic Games

-An API that provides data for two differents sports: Swimming and Dart Throw.
+API that provides data for two differents sports: Swimming and Dart Throw.

 In this API, you can add data from athletes and competitions and then return in a partial podium or final podium